MicroStrategy/rest-api-docs/docs/common-workflows/administration/datasource-management/get-datasource-applicable-advanced-properties.md

       "showSqlPreview": true,
       "options": [
         {
-          "value": "Choosing this option keeps the backward compatibility with MicroStrategy 2019 where SQL queries are governed by \"Cartesian Join Warning\" VLDB setting.", "sqlPreview": "OBSOLETE - Keep backward compatibility with MicroStrategy 2019."
+          "value": "Choosing this option keeps the backward compatibility with Strategy 2019 where SQL queries are governed by \"Cartesian Join Warning\" VLDB setting.", "sqlPreview": "OBSOLETE - Keep backward compatibility with Strategy 2019."
         },
         {
           "value": "Cancel execution of cartesian join for SQL, MDX, In-Memory queries.",